joonajuusti/full-stack-open/osa_1/tehtavasarja-1/README.md

-Folder for exercises in part 1.
+Folder for the first exercise set in part 1.